msayed-net/PalestineDevelopers/CONTRIBUTING.md

 ### Code Review

-This section guides you through submitting an enhancement suggestion for PalestineDevelopers, including completely new features and minor improvements to existing functionality.
-Following these guidelines helps maintainers and the community understand your suggestion :pencil: and find related suggestions :mag_right:.
+This section guides you through submitting a code review for PalestineDevelopers, Following these guidelines helps maintainers and the community understand your suggestion :pencil: and find related suggestions :mag_right:.

 Note: More guides and templates will be added soon